ZealanL/RLGym-PPO-Guide/README.md

 By default, your bot has 3 rewards:
  - `VelocityPlayerToBallReward()`: Positive reward for moving towards the ball, negative reward for moving away
- - `VelocityBallToGoalReward()`: Positive for having the ball move towards the opponents goal, negative reward for having the ball move towards your own goal
+ - `VelocityBallToGoalReward()`: Positive for having the ball move towards the opponent's goal, negative reward for having the ball move towards your own goal
  - `EventReward()`: Positive reward for scoring, negative reward for conceding (getting scored on), and a smaller reward for getting a demo

 *You can find these rewards in `example.py`.*